Bromsgrove School

-Bromsgrove School is a co-educational boarding and day school in the Worcestershire town of Bromsgrove, England.
+Bromsgrove School is a co-educational boarding and day school in the English public school tradition located in Bromsgrove, England.
 Founded in 1553, it is one of the oldest public schools in Britain, and one of the 14 founding members of the Headmasters' Conference.

 Bromsgrove School has both boarding and day students consisting of three schools, pre-prep nursery school (ages 2–7), preparatory school (ages 7–13) and the senior school (13–18).
-Bromsgrove charges up to £14,055 per term, with three terms per academic year.
-The school has a total of 200 teaching staff, with 1,660 pupils.
+Bromsgrove charges up to £18,114 per term, with three terms per academic year.
+The school has a total of 200 teaching staff, with 2,114 pupils.

 Spread across 100 acres, the main campus is located in the heart of the town of Bromsgrove.
 However, Bromsgrove School has also expanded overseas, with an additional boarding school in Bangkok (Bromsgrove International School Thailand) and a new school within the Mission Hills complex in Shenzhen, China, Bromsgrove School Mission Hills.

 The school's headmaster from September 2022 is Michael Punt, who was previously headmaster of Chigwell School.

 History

 The school was first recorded in 1476 as a chantry school and was re-established as a grammar school between 1548 and 1553.
-The 1693 financial endowment of Sir Thomas Cookes, 2nd Baronet (1648-1701) of Norgrove Court in Worcestershire, produced the first buildings on the present site and the historic link with Worcester College, Oxford, which he founded.
+The 1693 financial endowment of Sir Thomas Cookes, 2nd Baronet (1648–1701) of Norgrove Court in Worcestershire, produced the first buildings on the present site and the historic link with Worcester College, Oxford, which he founded.
 The arms of Cookes (Argent, two chevronels between six martlets 3, 2 and 1 gules) were adopted by both Worcester College and Bromsgrove School.
 John Day Collis became head-master in December 1842.
 The tercentenary of the grammar school was celebrated on 31 March 1853.
-In 1856 Collis had the chapel and new school rooms built, and existing buildings enlarged and improved.
+In 1856, Collis had the chapel and new school rooms built, and existing buildings enlarged and improved.
 In 1869 Bromsgrove was one of the fourteen founding schools of the Headmasters' Conference.

 Second World War

-During the Second World War the entire school was temporarily moved to Llanwrtyd Wells in Wales, as the school buildings were requisitioned by British government departments for the war effort.
+During the Second World War, the entire school was temporarily moved to Llanwrtyd Wells in Wales, as the school buildings were requisitioned by British government departments for the war effort.
 Many former pupils and members of staff were killed during the Second World War, and their names are commemorated at the war memorial of the town.
 In 2007, the school was granted the freedom of Llanwrtyd Wells.

 Overseas

-In 2002 the school established Bromsgrove International School Thailand (BIST) in Thailand.
-Then in 2016, the school opened Bromsgrove School Mission Hills, in Shenzhen, China.
+In 2002, the school established Bromsgrove International School Thailand (BIST) in Thailand.
+Then, in 2016, the school opened Bromsgrove School Mission Hills, in Shenzhen, China.

 Scandals

 Financial

-In 2005 the school was one of fifty of the country's independent schools which were found guilty of running an illegal price-fixing cartel, exposed by The Times, which had allowed them to drive up fees for thousands of parents.
-Each school was required to pay a nominal penalty of £10,000 and all agreed to make ex-gratia payments totalling three million pounds into a trust designed to benefit pupils who attended the schools during the period in respect of which fee information was shared.
+In 2005, the school was one of fifty of the country's independent schools which were found guilty of running an illegal price-fixing cartel, exposed by The Times, which had allowed them to drive up fees for thousands of parents.
+Each school was required to pay a nominal penalty of £10,000 and all agreed to make ex-gratia payments totalling £3 million into a trust designed to benefit pupils who attended the schools during the period in respect of which fee information was shared.